 Birm acts as an insoluble catalyst, enabling dissolved oxygen and manganese/iron to undergo oxidation.
 The contaminants then become trapped in the birm.
 When the media becomes saturated with manganese and iron, backwashing and rinsing will be required.

 Manganese greensand is very similar to birm in its contaminant removal capabilities.
-This material is commonly used within an air-injection/oxidation system for the removal of iron, manganese and hydrogen sulfide.
+This material is commonly used within an air-injection/oxidation system or with a potassium permanganate regenerant for the removal of iron, manganese and hydrogen sulfide.

 In this system, water flows through a bubble of oxygen, which oxidizes contaminants like iron and manganese, causing them to precipitate out of water.
 They become trapped in the manganese greensand in the tank, which holds onto the contaminants and prevents them from being able to leave the system with the water.

-Eventually, the manganese greensand will become so saturated with hydrogen sulfide, iron and manganese that it will need to be flushed and reset.
+Eventually, the manganese greensand will become so saturated with hydrogen sulfide, iron and manganese that it will need to be backwashed and rinsed.
 Most systems will flush themselves automatically, replenishing the oxygen bubble as well as the media bed.

-It’s becoming more and more common for systems to combine several materials in one, known as mixed or multi-media filters.
+It’s becoming more and more common for systems to combine several materials in one, known as mixed-bed or multi-media filters.

-The advantage of multi-media filters is that they can remove more drinking water contaminants than any single media could remove alone.
+The advantage of multi-media filters is that they can remove a greater variety of drinking water contaminants than any single media could remove alone.
 A multi-media filter may be able to remove sediment and heavy metals, or chloramines and water hardness, all within one water filter.